Classic 30', cycles, telescopes, learning and family

 [Note for readers, this is unreal.
 It’s an idea I had and wanted to share.
 No organisation, ie. Bristol City Hall Uk, Bristol University Computer Science dept. or Bitcoin, to my knowledge, discussed anything of the sort.
 It just seemed like a good idea to float for comments and discussion]

-Interested in E-learning, Democracy, Politics and Tech.
+Interested in Agile, E-learning, Democracy, Politics and Tech.
 All thoughts are mine and not of my employer.

 View all posts by Dan Course